Challenge Your DWI Charge

 Unlike alcohol, there is no way to measure how many drugs are in your system – unless you disclose this.
 This can work in your favor for legal prescription medications.
 The reason for this is that just because the medication was in your body, does not mean you were intoxicated.
 It will be up to the prosecutor to prove this through evidence.
 It is possible to limit this type of evidence by:

-Depending on the circumstances, a lawyer might also argue that the officer did not have any reasonable suspicion to stop or arrest you.
+Depending on the circumstances, our lawyer might also argue that the officer did not have any reasonable suspicion to stop or arrest you.

 It is no secret that drunk driving is an issue in this country.
 According to SafeHome.org Research:

 These statistics are why all 50 states have stringent drunk driving laws and harsh penalties if convicted.
-It is also why anyone arrested should call a DWI lawyer.
+It is also why anyone arrested should call our DWI lawyer.

 Benefits of Hiring a DWI Attorney

 If you have recently been charged with a DWI, you may understandably be worried.
 A DWI can have some pretty harsh consequences, like jail time and trouble securing employment in the future.
-One of the best things you can do right now is hire a reputable attorney.
-Here are some benefits of hiring a DWI attorney.
+One of the best things you can do right now is hire our reputable attorney.
+Here are some benefits of hiring an experienced legal team.

-• Receive a lighter sentence.
+- Receive a lighter sentence.
 When you are dealing with a DWI charge, one of your main goals is to get the lightest sentence possible.
-If you work with an experienced DWI attorney, you have a greater chance at receiving a lighter sentence.
-A skilled attorney understands all the laws related to DWI cases and can help you build a strong case.
-He or she may also look for holes in the prosecution’s case to help you get reduced charges or a dismissal.
-For instance, if your attorney discovers that the police officer did not have a good reason to pull you over in the first place, it may benefit your case.
+If you work with our experienced DWI lawyer, you have a greater chance at receiving a lighter sentence.
+Our skilled attorney understands all the laws related to DWI cases and can help you build a strong case.
+We may also look for holes in the prosecution’s case to help you get reduced charges or a dismissal.
+For instance, if our attorney discovers that the police officer did not have a good reason to pull you over in the first place, it may benefit your case.

-• Get your driver’s license back.
+- Get your driver’s license back.
 After you are charged with a DWI, your driver’s license automatically gets suspended.
 This can make it difficult to get to work and other important places.
-That’s another reason to have a DWI attorney on your side.
-He or she can fight for you to get your driver’s license back promptly.
+That’s another reason to have our firm on your side.
+We can fight for you to get your driver’s license back promptly.

-• Reduce your time in court.
+- Reduce your time in court.
 Walking into a courtroom to fight a DWI charge can be stressful.
 That is why you want to spend as little time there as possible.
-If you hire a skilled DWI lawyer, you may be able to spend less time in court.
-He or she will understand how courtrooms operate and know how to streamline the process.
+If you hire our skilled DWI lawyer, you may be able to spend less time in court.
+We understand how courtrooms operate and know how to streamline the process.

-Alleviate stress.
+- Alleviate stress.
 It’s not healthy to have a lot of stress in your life.
 However, dealing with a DWI charge can increase the stress in your life.
 You are scared about spending time in jail and worried about how a conviction will affect your future.
-If you hire an experienced DWI attorney to handle your case, you will notice how much your stress levels decrease.
+If you hire our DWI lawyer to handle your case, you will notice how much your stress levels decrease.
 You know that someone knowledgeable and experienced is on your side, so you have a higher chance of achieving a successful outcome in your case.

 Benefits of Hiring a DWI Attorney Infographic